Haydn Bunton Sr.

 Bunton is the only footballer to have won the Brownlow Medal and the Sandover Medal three times each.
-He is one of only four footballers to have won the Brownlow three times (the others being Ian Stewart, Dick Reynolds and Bob Skilton), and one of only five footballers to have won the Sandover at least three times (the others being Bill Walker, who won it four times; and Barry Cable, Graham Farmer and Merv McIntosh, who each won it three times).
-Bunton is also the only player to have averaged one Brownlow vote per game over his career, averaging 1.04 votes per game.
+He is one of only four footballers to have won the Brownlow three times (the others being Ian Stewart, Dick Reynolds and Bob Skilton), and one of only five footballers to have won the Sandover Medal at least three times (the others being Bill Walker, who won it four times; and Barry Cable, Graham Farmer and Merv McIntosh, who each won it three times).
+Bunton is also the only player to have averaged one Brownlow vote per game over the course of a completed career, averaging 1.04 votes per game.

 Like cricketer Don Bradman and the racehorse Phar Lap, Bunton was a sporting champion who made life bearable for the Australian public during the dark days of the Great Depression.
 A brilliant runner and ball-winner, he was regarded by some historians and observers of Australian rules as its greatest-ever player.